 Another interesting thing about Orange Theory are their Splat Points and their “Orange Zone”.
 This is different than anywhere else too.
 You wear an Orange Theory Heart Rate Monitor during your workout and everyone’s names are listed on a screen.
 During your workout, your goal is to be in the “Orange Zone” on the monitor for at least 15 minutes if not more.
 The Orange Zone is your fat burning zone and the zone where you’re getting the most out of your workout and they claim that you can continue burning calories for 24 hours after if you hit your goal to be in that zone for at least 15 minutes.
 Splat points equate to your time in that zone per workout and after every workout you get an email delivered showing your Splat Points and calories burned.

 Overall, the Orange Zone helps me push myself to work harder and increase my speed or pace if I’m not seeing orange on my name.
 It’s a good way to keep yourself in check and ensure that you’re getting the most out of your time spent there!

 Is Orange Theory expensive?

-In short.
 It can be.
-I won’t lie, I feel it’s a bit pricey, but for me, it’s worth it.
+I won’t lie, I feel it’s very pricey, but depending on your fitness goals, it can be worth it.
 I have an unlimited monthly package for $149/month.
 You can also get a package for 4 classes/month and 8 classes/month which is more affordable.
 I am trying to go 3 days a week so the unlimited works best for me.
 You can also pay for individual classes or extra classes, as well.